 - 15. Although the LCD's general proposals were not taken forward at the time, limited proposals for representative actions, which built on the proposal that claims could be brought by representative bodies, were enacted in the narrower context of competition law. - 16.
-Section 47B of the Competition Act (inserted by the Enterprise Act 2002) provides for representative actions in competition cases.77 The section provides for follow on claims only (i.e. after an adverse finding by the regulator), on behalf of named consumers only (i.e., an opt-in mechanism).
+Section 47B of the Competition Act (inserted by the Enterprise Act 2002) provides for representative actions in competition cases.
+80 The section provides for follow on

-76 See, LCD, Representative Claims: Proposed New Procedures: Consultation Response (April 2002).
+79 See, LCD, Representative Claims: Proposed New Procedures: Consultation Response (April 2002).